abhiabhi0/obsidan-programmerCave/Interview Prep/Challenges faced while working with Kafka.md

     - Use monitoring tools like Datadog, Kafka Manager, or Prometheus to track lag metrics and take timely action.
 4. **Asynchronous Processing**: Decouple message consumption from processing by using threads or message queues to speed up consumption.
 5. **Increase Partition Count**: Add more partitions to improve parallelism across consumers, ensuring better load distribution.

-By addressing consumer lag proactively, it’s possible to maintain system reliability and meet SLA requirements for real-time applications.